In this section we give you some tips and knowledge when using our tools!

 Carve a spoon or a ladle

 Start with Carving axe 0,75 kg to form the material.
 Use Carving knife 16×70 mm or 17×60 mm to fine carve the material.
 The Spoon knife standard is used to form a spoon or ladle.
-You will find having both a left and right spoon knife very useful.
-You can use spoon knife large for fine carving the spoon or ladle.
+You will find having both a right and left spoon knife very useful.
+You can use Spoon knife large for fine carving the spoon or ladle.
 You can also use Carving knife 11×35 mm to make nice details.

-To form inside a little bit deeper ladle you can use our Hooked gouge 16 cm.
+To form inside a little bit deeper ladle you can use our Small hooked dogleg gouge (16 cm).

 Carve a bowl, spoon or ladle

 Start with Carving axe 0,75 kg to form the material.
 Use Carving knife 16×70 mm or 17×60 mm to fine carve the material.
 For bigger ladles you can start to cut the inside with the Adze 0,6 kg.
-To form the bowl, spoon, ladle or trough use Hooked gouge 22 cm or 16 cm (depends on how deep the bowl will be).
+To form the bowl, spoon, ladle or trough use Hooked dogleg gouge small (16 cm) or Hooked dogleg gouge (22 cm) (depends on how deep you want the bowl).

 Diameter and depth of the bowl decides which size you should have on the gouge.
 A deep shape of the edge gives a deeper mark and is easier to carve with in the beginning of the work.
 A level shape is more for fine carving.

 You can also use Spoon knife standard and Spoon knife large to shape the inside.
 You will need both left and right spoon knife.
 Carving knife 8×50 mm is good to use when you want to form the handle of for example the spoon.